MeganBaluch/mathjs/Blog1.md

 followed by...

 <b>npm run build</b>
 ![Build](http://i.imgur.com/TTq3iw4.jpg)

 Although it took a bit to build, but that could just have been my internet, it seemed to build correctly.

-<b>After thought:</b> When I ran this installation, I neglected to add the -g flag during my npm install.
-This gives me the ability to run it as a command line application.
-Which for testing purposes, I should have done.

-I then ran throug the test for the library, with first using the command...
+I then ran through the test for the library, with first using the command...

 <b>npm test</b> and <b>npm run coverage</b>